DAHUB-GUIOT/natur-78/replit.md

 ## Recent Changes

-- ✅ **January 24, 2025**: Complete Experience Upload System for Portal Empresas
+- ✅ **January 24, 2025**: Complete Experience Management System with UI/UX Enhancements
   - **NEW**: Created comprehensive ExperienceForm.tsx with 6-step wizard based on detailed requirements
   - **NEW**: Added experiences database table with all required fields from attached specifications
   - **NEW**: Implemented full CRUD API endpoints for experience management (/api/experiences)